GreptimeTeam/docs/docs/faq-and-others/faq.md

 ## Are there any retention policy?

 We have implemented table level Time-To-Live (TTL) in [this PR](https://github.com/GreptimeTeam/greptimedb/pull/1052).
+You can refer to the TTL option of the table create statement [here](https://docs.greptime.com/reference/sql/create).

 ## How do you measure the passing rate of PromQL compatibility tests?
 Is there any testing framework？